Westgate Mall (Massachusetts): History

 Today's 600000 sqft mall opened as the 356,000 sqft Westgate Shopper's Park in February 1963.
 The original anchor store was local department store Gilchrist's, which was expanded in 1984-85 and substantially renovated between 2000 and 2003.
 The Gilchrist's store was then replaced by Jordan Marsh in 1977 (became the first Macy's in 1996) while Sears was later added to the mall in 1999.
+Toys R Us was added next to Macy’s in the 80s but moved to a new location in 1991.
+The new location is down a street close to the original.
 The mall's former Bradlees store was then replaced with a new Filene's store in 2002 (became second Macy's in 2006).

 Ownership of the mall has changed hands several times over the past decade.
+The original developer and owner of the mall was Raymond Mucci.
 The mall was purchased by New England Development for $17 million in 1999, with plans to revitalize the vintage mall.
 Over several years, the new owners spent significant resources to remodel it, and were very successful in turning the mall around.
 In 2004, New England Development sold Westgate to Gregory Greenfield & Assoc.
 (GG&A) for $58.5 million; three years later, GG&A was taken over by Australia-based Babcock & Brown.
 In 2009, Bank of America foreclosed the mall due to "breach of conditions" on its mortgage with Babcock & Brown, and the property was auctioned.
 In 2010, New England Development again purchased the property for $31.75 million, and as of 2016 remains Westgate Mall's current owner.